Affiliate links on Android Authority may earn us a commission. Learn more.

 Realistically, this is a pretty daft way to use an Apple Watch, especially considering you require an iPhone to set it up anyway.
-Constantly using LTE on the Apple Watch, especially if it’s not paired to an iPhone, will also completely drain the battery in little to no time.
+Constantly using LTE on the Apple Watch, especially if not paired to an iPhone, will completely drain the battery in little to no time.

 No. You can’t use the Galaxy Watch 4, Galaxy Watch 5, or Galaxy Watch 6 with an iPhone.
 However, you can pair the older Tizen-based Galaxy Watch 3 and Galaxy Watch Active 2 with the iPhone.